 HR is a perfect landscape for creativity.
 Amassing skills outside of the direct HR function can be applicable to many of your own initiatives.
 Tune into a webinar on marketing and apply what you learn to talent acquisition.
 Take a Photoshop workshop to help you better communicate internal events or explain complex benefits topic in a visually appealing way.
 Whatever your outside interests, there is likely a way to translate them into HR.

 Thanks to the internet, you now have a world of free resources right at your fingertips.
 These resources can help you with everything from answering basic how-to questions to finding a network of HR professionals.
-There will always be paid resources, events, and certifications that you can try, but don’t overlook the opportunities that are publically available at no charge.
+There will always be paid resources, events, and certifications that you can try, but don’t overlook the opportunities that are publicly available at no charge.

 Continually challenge yourself and put yourself in the way of learning.
 Ask for projects from your managers, attend conferences, get an HR certification, ask deep questions, and connect with local HR peers to swap stories and get support.
 The best things in life are free—even in HR.
 There are a wealth of free HR resources available to you if you know where to look.
 Here’s how to get started: